theicct/AZTEC-doc/README.md

        ```
        <button name='download' onclick="location.href='../AZTEC vX.Y Model Documentation.pdf'">Download as PDF</button>
        ```
-   -  5b.
-Copy automatically
-      - Edit the file path in _shared_version.sh_ to point to the Word version
-      - If you added images in step 4, update the `IMG_MAP` in _doc_to_page.py_
-      - Run the _copy_doc.sh_ bash script
+     - Remove unnecessary sections ('Installation', 'Sensitivity step-by-step instructions')
+     - Add authors in new 'Acknowledgments' subsection of 'Introduction'
-6. (Optional) Test your changes locally
+5. Test your changes locally
    - First, temporarily remove all references to the `AZTEC-doc/` directory (it becomes the baseurl once served by GitHub) from the Markdown documentation file and the _config.yml file
    - run `jekyll serve`
+6. Save the webpage to a .pdf file and move to the _versions_ folder with the name _AZTEC vX.Y Model Documentation.pdf_ where _X_ and _Y_ reference the model version, e.g. _AZTEC v1.6 Model Documentation.pdf_
-   - Make sure you add back in the references to `AZTEC-doc/`
+   - Afterwards, make sure you add back in the references to `AZTEC-doc/` for any images
-7. Add and commit the new documentation files
+8. Add and commit the new documentation files
    - `git add versions/vX.Y.md versions/AZTEC vX.Y Model Documentation.pdf`
    - `git commit -m "[Useful description of changes]"`
 8. Push your changes, wait a minute, then check to make sure the [online version](https://theicct.github.io/AZTEC-doc) updated correctly